golangci/golangci-lint/README.md

 - [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports): Goimports does everything that gofmt does.
 Additionally it checks unused imports
 - [maligned](https://github.com/mdempsky/maligned): Tool to detect Go structs that would take less memory if their fields were sorted
 - [megacheck](https://github.com/dominikh/go-tools/tree/master/cmd/megacheck): 3 sub-linters in one: unused, gosimple and staticcheck
+- [depguard](https://github.com/OpenPeeDeeP/depguard): Go linter that checks if package imports are in a list of acceptable packages

 # Configuration
 ## Command-Line Options